Literary criticism in Iran: Pre-Islamic period

 No text devoted to literary criticism has survived from the period before Islam.
-However, there is tantalizing mention of the titles of such works, such as Karvand.
+However, there is a tantalizing mention of the titles of such works, such as Karvand.
 There is the possibility that Iranian elites were familiar with Greek literature and philosophy.
 Greek culture was cultivated during the philhellenic Arsacid dynasty, so much so that "in the courts of Arsacid kings Greek plays were performed in the original language".
 Even as late as the Sassanid Empire, Greek philosophers took refuge in Iran in the academy at Gundeshapur.
 However, it remains a matter for speculation how much influence Greek ideas had on the literature of the period before Islam.

 Samanid period

 The oldest surviving work of Persian literary criticism is the Muqaddamah-i Shāhnāmah-i Abū Manṣūrī (Introduction to Abū Manṣūr's Shāhnāmah).
 "This work deals with the myths and legends of the Shāhnāmah and is considered the oldest surviving example of Persian prose."

 During much of this period, commentary on poetry would take the form of either slander or excessive praise, that is "sophistry or exaggeration of trivial errors in the poetry of rivals."

 The sarcastic remarks occasionally encountered in the poetry books... relating to rival poets are slanderous in nature and not genuinely critical.
 Conversely, when poets wrote favorably about each other, they merely exchanged flattery.
 Shahīd and Rūdakī admired one another and Rūdakī was praised by Kasā'ī, Daqīqī, Farrukhī, and ʿUnsurī; ʿUnsurī and Ghazā'irī, however, belittled each other's works.